Béni Egressy

-Béni Egressy (/hu/; born Galambos Benjámin; 21 April 1814 – 17 July 1851 in Sajókazinc) was a Hungarian composer, librettist, translator and actor.
+Béni Egressy (Note: /hu/) (21 April 1814 – 17 July 1851) was a Hungarian composer, librettist, translator and actor.
 He created a number of popular melodic compositions, including the one to Mihály Vörösmarty's patriotic poem Szózat.
 He also authored the librettos of the operas Hunyadi László and Bánk bán by Ferenc Erkel.

 Biography

 Egressy was born in 1814 in Sajókazinc, today a part of Kazincbarcika, Borsod-Abaúj-Zemplén County, Hungary, to a Protestant pastor.

 He entered the stage in 1834, like his older brother Gábor Egressy, and in 1837 became a member of the national theatre in Prague.
 During the Revolution of 1848, he took part in the fighting and became a member of the Hungarian Honvéd resistance.
 He was wounded in the Battle of Kápolna and was present during the defense of Komárom under György Klapka, where he wrote the Klapka March.
 After the rebellion, he received amnesty and returned to the stage.